yardencsGitHub/rt_vid_aud_dev/README.md

 The script monitors a microphone, detects events based on their spectral acoustic properties, and uses these events to trigger turning on the FinchScope's
 LED and to synchronously acquire the microphone and FinchScope fluorescence video.

-### Installation:
+### Installation and setting up:
-- Create a conda environment with the latest python and the following packages: ffmpeg, matplotlib, numpy, scipy, pandas, tkinter, pyserial, pyaudio, opencv-python, json
+- Create a conda environment with the latest python and the following packages: ffmpeg, matplotlib, numpy, scipy, pandas, tkinter, pyserial, pyaudio, opencv-python, json, keyboard
+- Copy the script files
+- Use the **configure_param_files** script (type *python configure_param_files.py* in the terminal) to create a configuration file (or start with one of the files in the *parameter_files* folder).
+- Use the

 ### Usage: